JoacoL999/myEcommerceReact/README.md

 ## Web app React 'Sale of games'

-React project of fictional web of Steam Sale from Argentina
+React project of fictional web about Steam Sale from Argentina

 ##